 He teaches the following undergraduate courses: Research Methods (RS 351); African Traditional Religion and Development (RS 390); Christianity and Development (RS 393); and Culture and Development (RS 395).
 At the graduate level, he teaches African Pentecostalism/Charismaticism (RS 506) Religion, Culture and Development (RS 508); Studies in Modern African Instituted Churches (RS 530); Research Methodology for M.A/MPhil (RS 501) (Core); and Research Methodology I & II for PhDs (RS 751) (Core).

-Dr. Gedzi was the immediate past Head of Department of Religious Studies.
+Dr. Gedzi served and continues to serve in various capacities in KNUST.
+For example, he was the immediate past Head of Department of Religious Studies.
 He was and is a Chairman of the following committees in Kwame Nkrumah University of Science and Technology: the Faculty of Social Sciences Research/Publications Committee; Department of Religious Studies Accreditation Committee, Department of Religious Studies Guidance and Counseling Committee, Department of Religious Studies Internship Committee, and the One Year Master of Arts Religious Studies Program Committee.

 He was and is a member of the following committees: Faculty of Social Sciences Transport Committee, Faculty of Social Sciences Restructuring Committee, the Department of Religious Studies Graduate Studies Committee; the Department of Religious Studies Fund-Raising Committee, the College of Humanities and Social Sciences Research Council, and the College of Humanities and Social Sciences Internship Committee.
 He is the academic Tutor to B.A History and Political Studies Students and Second Year Parallel Students.